-Empowerment looks different for each person depending on their circumstances.
-However, they share some common traits that make them stand out in a crowd.
+Feeling empowered looks different for each person depending on their circumstances.
+However, those who have it share some common traits that make them stand out in a crowd.

 Empowered individuals accept responsibility for their decisions and learn from their experiences, rather than blame others for what’s not going well in their lives.

 Inner strength and the confidence to allow others their own experience are hallmark qualities of the empowered.
 Their ability to accept and uplift others makes them successful in all areas of life.
 Empowered people living in integrity experience more peace of mind, and therefore a greater quality of life.